I Used Anger to Get Respect — Until It Started Costing Me Love

 It took force not to be dismissed.

-It took rage to protect what no one else seemed willing to stand up for.
+It took intensity to protect what no one else seemed willing to stand up for.

 Anger wasn’t the enemy.